hpxstarry/hpxstarry.github.io/_posts/2020-03-10-distributed-systems-tutorial.md

 For a distributed system to work, though, you need the software running on those machines to be specifically designed for running on multiple computers at the same time and handling the problems that come along with it.
 This turns out to be no easy feat.

+# Distributed systems categories
+## Distributed databases
+Distributed Data Stores are most widely used and recognized as Distributed Databases.
+Most distributed databases are NoSQL non-relational databases, limited to key-value semantics.
+They provide incredible performance and scalability at the cost of consistency or availability.

+* CAP

+## Distributed file systems
+## Distributed computing
+## Distributed messaging
+## Distributed ledgers
+## Distributed applications

 # CAP